psf/elections/README.rst

 - "Voting starts at" - this is the date and time that the election starts

 - "Voting ends at" - the date and time that the election ends.
-We use Anywhere on Earth (AoE) to determine the end of the election.
+Use Anywhere on Earth (AoE) to determine the end of the election.
 For example, if the election runs from 1 June until 10 June AoE, then the datetime for "Voting ends at" should be "11 June <year> 12:00 UTC".

-Once you've completed these, you can start filling out the questions for the election.
+Once these are complete, begin filling out the questions for the election.

 Adding a Question